nicopap/cuicui/design_doc/richtext/nested_modify.md

 - s depends(Content) on a leaf `Modify` always
 - Content is always leaf.
 - dependencies of different c often do not interleave (ie: distinct trees)
+- `Modify`s that do not DependOn a Root (recursively) can be culled, as long as we don't touch the final section component they Change.

 ### What proofs do I need?